Excavations in the neolithic site of Nahal Efe (Israel). Looking for the last hunter-gatherers-collectors of the Néguev, il y à 10 000 ans.

 The first objectives of the project were the study of the dissemination process of the Neolithic period in the semi-arid regions of the .Mediterranean Near-East (Negev, Sinai and Jordan) and the study of the interactions between the last hunter-gatherers of these regions and the nearby communities that were fully agricultural in the Pre-Pottery Neolithic B (PPNB).
 Another objective was to study the relations between societies and their environment in intense arid conditions in order to figure out how change in the early Holocene has impacted the development of the first agricultural societies in the Mediterranean southern Levant.

-This site, which goes back 10 000 years, is probably the main establishment of its era for the entire Negev area.
+This 10 000 years old site is probably the main establishment of its era for the entire Negev area.
 It extends an estimated area of 2000 m2.
 The habitat consists in semi-circular units with stone walls of three to five meters in diameter.
 Three of these structures have been excavated and a dozen have been identified, illustrating that the site has been a genuine settlement area.
 The preservation of the site is very favorable, the stone walls can be preserved at a height of about one meter.

 The work realized the previous years has been focused on the identification of the site extent, the confirmation of its chronology and on the estimated quality of its preservation.
 The 2019 campaign has aimed the analysis on-site of the already excavated structures and their contemporaneity ; it aimed at understanding better the internal organization of the site and documenting the architectural construction techniques of big circular stone houses brought to light.
 This will lead to the first elements of analysis on the number of inhabitants in the site and their mobility patterns.
 This campaign has also been concentrated on the data related to the community livelihood in Nahal Efe, among which the sampling of botanical remains (pollens, phytoliths etc.), which are likely to become key elements of the palaeo-environmental restitution of the settlements’ environment.
 These elements will help apprehending which plant species were used by the Nahal Efe inhabitants as fuel and daily diet.